-- 3.4.1 The Responsible Person must ensure that all practicable measures are taken to minimise the likelihood of unintended or accidental medical exposures arising from flaws in design and operational failures of medical radiological equipment, from failures of and errors in software, or as a result of human error. - 3.4.2 The Responsible Person must ensure that unintended or accidental medical exposures are promptly investigated, including the following: - (a) any medical treatment delivered to the wrong individual or to the wrong tissue or organ of the patient, or using the wrong radiopharmaceutical, or with an activity, a dose or dose fractionation differing substantially10 from (over or under) the values prescribed by the radiological medical practitioner, or that could lead to unacceptably severe secondary effects - (b) any diagnostic radiological procedure or image guided interventional procedure in which the wrong individual or the wrong tissue or organ of the patient is subject to exposure - (c) any exposure for diagnostic purposes that is substantially greater than was intended - (d) any exposure arising from an image guided interventional procedure that is substantially greater than was intended - (e) any inadvertent exposure of the embryo or foetus in the course of performing a radiological procedure
+- 3.4.1 The Responsible Person must ensure that all practicable measures are taken to minimise the likelihood of unintended or accidental medical exposures arising from flaws in design and operational failures of medical radiological equipment or facilities, from failures of and errors in software, or as a result of human error or the failure of processes. - 3.4.2 The Responsible Person must ensure that unintended or accidental medical exposures are promptly investigated, including the following: - a. any medical treatment delivered to the wrong individual or to the wrong tissue or organ of the patient, or using the wrong radiopharmaceutical, or with an activity, a dose or dose fractionation differing substantially14 from (over or under) the values prescribed by the radiological medical practitioner, or that could lead to unacceptably severe secondary effects - b. any diagnostic radiological procedure or image-guided interventional procedure in which the wrong individual or the wrong tissue or organ of the patient is subject to exposure - c. any exposure for diagnostic purposes that is substantially greater than was intended - d. any exposure arising from an image-guided interventional procedure that is substantially greater than was intended - e. any inadvertent exposure of an embryo or fetus in the course of performing a radiological procedure - f. any failure of medical radiological equipment, failure of software or system failure, or accident, error, mishap or other unusual occurrence with the potential for subjecting the patient to a medical exposure that is substantially different from what was intended - g. any other event specified by the relevant regulatory authority. - 3.4.3 The Responsible Person must, with regard to any unintended or accidental medical exposures investigated as required in clause 3.4.2: - a. arrange for the calculation or estimation by a medical physicist of the doses received and the dose distribution within the patient - b. indicate the corrective actions required to prevent the recurrence of such an unintended or accidental medical exposure - c. implement all the corrective actions that are under their own responsibility - produce and keep a written record of the investigation that states the cause of the unintended or accidental medical exposure and includes as relevant the information specified in a c above, and any other information as required by the relevant regulatory authority; and submit a copy of this written record, to the relevant regulatory authority, as required e. ensure that the radiological medical practitioner informs the patient or the patient's legal authorised representative, and where appropriate the referrer, of the unintended or accidental medical exposure.

-10 'Substantially' means outside the range normally expected for the particular procedure.
+14 'substantially' means outside the range normally expected for the particular procedure.